 The bill amends sections 5162.21 and 5162.211 of the Revised Code to update the Medicaid Estate Recovery Program.
-Key changes include a redefinition of "estate" to encompass a broader range of assets, and the introduction of specific conditions under which the Department of Medicaid can seek recovery from an individual's estate.
-Notably, the bill specifies that recovery efforts will be limited to costs associated with Medicaid services for permanently institutionalized individuals and those aged fifty-five or older, while also establishing protections for certain family members residing in the home of the Medicaid recipient.
-The bill also introduces a rebuttable presumption regarding the discharge of individuals from institutions and outlines criteria for waiving recovery in cases of undue hardship.
+Key changes include a redefinition of terms related to estate and institutionalization, as well as the conditions under which the Department of Medicaid can seek recovery from an individual's estate.
+Specifically, the bill clarifies that recovery efforts will focus on both the estates of permanently institutionalized individuals and those aged fifty-five or older who are not permanently institutionalized.
+It also introduces a rebuttable presumption regarding the discharge of individuals from institutions and establishes criteria for waiving recovery in cases of undue hardship.

 Statutes affected: As Introduced: 5162.21, 5162.211